yixia/VitamioBundle/README.md

 You don't need to change anything once 4.x is finally released.
 But if you want to use it right now, warnnings below:

 1. Vitamio support RGBA\_8888 and RGB\_565 surface to render video, use RGBA\_8888 as default. if you use the VideoView from Vitamio, you can use `setVideoChroma(MediaPlayer.VIDEOCHROMA_RGB565)` to render video.
 Otherwise, you must add `getHolder().setFormat(PixelFormat.RGBA_8888)` to your own VideoView.

-2. Vitamio 4.1.0 support full version and online version.
-If you wanna playback online video, you can copy `dist/libarm_online.so` to `vitamio/res/raw/libarm.so`, otherwise use `dist/libarm_full.so`.
+2. The dist folder include arm_x86, arm_x86_mips, online_arm, you can select difference arch copy to Vitamio.

 New features
 ------------